-Ground-fault circuit interrupters (GFCIs) have saved thousands of lives.
-After GFCIs were adopted in Canada more than 40 years ago, the number of people who have died from electrical contact has dropped from more than 800 a year to fewer than 200.
+Ground-fault circuit interrupters (GFCIs) were invented 60 years ago.
+After they were adopted in Canada more than 40 years ago, the number of people dying from electrical contact dropped from more than 800 a year to fewer than 200.
+GFCIs have saved thousands of lives, and the technology has evolved and been refined over the years.